Future-House/aviary/packages/lfrqa/README.md

 # aviary.lfrqa

 An environment designed to utilize PaperQA for answering questions from the LFRQATaskDataset.
-LFRQA is a human-annotated dataset introduced in the RAG-QA-Arena, featuring over 1400 questions from various categories, including science.
+Long-form RobustQA (LFRQA) is a human-annotated dataset introduced in the RAG-QA-Arena, featuring over 1400 questions from various categories, including science.

 ## Installation